-There are lots of things to do around Lake Bled, and hiking is one of the top activities.
-So, after an action-packed day, I hiked to the top of Osojnica hill to get a better view of the lake.
-Somehow I’d gotten the idea that this mountain top could be conquered with ease.
-Err, not the case.
+There are lots of things to do at Lake Bled, and hiking is one of the main activities.
+The best hike is to the top of Osojnica hill where you’ll get a better view of the lake.

 Thank you, Self, for this torturing experience.
 It turned out to be worth all the struggle when I finally reached the summit.

 I hiked this hill to get that view, and I recommend you do the same –>

 4. Stroll along the boardwalk at Lake Bled

 Lake Bled is surrounded by a 6 km wooden walkway, which is the perfect way to explore Bled from the lakeside.
 You can also rent a bike if you prefer that over walking.